atomjack/cmbot/README.md

 I'd be happy to help you get set up if you run into problems.
 You can usually find me in the [Chillout Mixer](http://turntable.fm/chillout_mixer_ambient_triphop).

 ## Setup

-First, run this command to install all the needed libraries: `npm install path xml2js querystring crypto dateformat ttapi sprintf http-get jquery ntwitter simple-lastfm`

-If you'd like to log all song plays to mysql, run

-`npm install mysql`

-Or, if you'd like to log all song plays to a sqlite database (this is the easier option), run

-`npm install sqlite3`

 Obviously the bot should be a mod of the room it will be in, to be useful.